CHFI Annual Summit 2026

 Beyond the Summit

 The Summit is part of a broader, ongoing effort to strengthen movement, connection, wellbeing, and participation across Canada.
-Momentum from the Summit will carry into National Health and Fitness Day (June 6), the Let’s Move Canada Challenge, and continued partner engagement.
-Post-Summit insights, storytelling, and activation will help support continued collaboration, community-based action, and measurable progress.
+Momentum from the Summit will carry into National Health and Fitness Day on June 6th, the Let’s Move Canada / Canada Actif Challenge, the emerging Community Hub, and continued partner engagement.
+Post-Summit insights, storytelling, and activation will support collaboration, community-based action, and measurable progress.
+The Community Hub will help connect people, partners, and communities around movement, shared initiatives, resources, local opportunities, and participation pathways.
+The Challenge will serve as an important activation point, while the Community Hub will support ongoing engagement through stories, tools, ambassador-led activities, meetups, and year-round community participation.
 This work will also continue to value collaboration with Indigenous partners and community-led approaches to movement and wellbeing.

 For sponsorship or general inquiries: summit@chfi.fit